ibm-cloud-docs/hp-virtual-servers/tutorial-secure-build-server.md

 OK
 API key myapikey was created

 Please preserve the API key!
-It cannot be retrieved after it's created.
+It cannot be retrieved after it is created.

 ID            ApiKey-...
 Name          myapikey